latheon-network/Latheon/ROADMAP.md

 - [ ] Developer documentation and an initial SDK.

 **Open source foundation**
-- [x] Contributing guide, security policy, threat model (this update).
+- [x] Contributing guide, security policy, threat model.
 - [ ] Good-first-issue backlog.

 **Target outcome:** an external developer can use the testnet without direct help from the core team.